fable-compiler/fable-compiler.github.io/docsrc/your-fable-project/testing.md

   },
 }
 ```
-I use `npm-run-all` to run several command in parallel.
-You should install with :
+I use `npm-run-all` to run several commands in parallel.
+You should install with:
 ```bash
   npm install --save-dev npm-run-all
 ```